opencomputeproject/ocp-diag-ctam/README.md

 5. To list all test cases
       cd ctam
       python ctam.py -l

-To run a test/suite, you will need to create a workspace with the relevant support files.
-Refer json_spec for the needed input files for format.
-Feel free to reach out to the contributors for help here.

 6. To run a specific test case cd ctam python ctam.py -w ..\example_workspace -t <test case id>